andymac-2/haskell-docs/docs/book/start.md

     | c <= stopTemp = let

-        -- quot is integer division, so quot x y is x divided by y f = quot (9 * c) 5 + 32
+        -- quot is integer division, so quot x y is x divided by y -- quot (9 * c) 5 is mathematically the same as 9c / 5 f = quot (9 * c) 5 + 32
         restOfTable = temperatureTable (c + tempStep)